Panja Tower

-Panja Tower (パンジャタワー, Panjatawā) is an active Japanese Thoroughbred racehorse best known for winning the 2025 NHK Mile Cup.
+Panja Tower (パンジャタワー, Panja Tawā) is an active Japanese Thoroughbred racehorse best known for winning the 2025 NHK Mile Cup.

 He was named after his sire while bearing his owner's crown name.

 Background

 Panja Tower was born at Champions Farm in Hokkaido, Japan.
 His dam, Clarksdale, was an unraced mare purchased for ¥1.5 million (excluding tax) at the 2019 Northern Farm Broodmare Sale.
 Akihito Nakamura, president of Champions Farm, remarked on the colt’s early development: "He wasn’t particularly striking at birth, but his exceptional movement on Champion Hills’ training slopes made people around him say, ‘This horse runs incredibly well."

 Racing career

 2024: two-year-old season

 Panja Tower debuted on September 8, 2024, in a 2-year-old maiden race at Chukyo Racecourse over a distance of 1200 meters on turf.
 He won the race by a half length victory as the favorite.

 On November 2, he contested the Keio Hai Nisai Stakes at Tokyo Racecourse.
 Racing mid-pack under jockey Kohei Matsuyama, he swung wide into the stretch and unleashed the fastest closing speed in the field to win by a neck.
 This victory marked the first graded stakes win for a foal sired by Tower of London, a freshman stallion and son of Raven's Pass.